Mysticiyer/link-up/README.md

 # 📎 Link Up – How to Install & Test (v2)

 Hi! 👋
 Thanks for helping me test version 2 of this Chrome extension.
 It lets you copy your own LinkedIn profile URL with one click — no more digging through menus.
 Your feedback has helped improve this, and I'd love any more thoughts you have!
+Read more about the "why" [here](./MOTIVATION.md).

 ---